jakebrehm/reddit-downloader/readme.md

 # Ideas for future changes
 - Give the user the ability to specify a custom output path instead of having the files downloaded to a static folder
+- Fix issue where some links are not seen as media because the url does not include a file extension

 ---